 The State Employees' Retirement Board ("Board") employs external investment managers to manage the 401(a) Defined Contribution Plan ("401(a) Plan") assets.
 The 401(a) Defined Contribution Plan Statement of Investment Policy charges the Investment Office with responsibility for coordinating all investment activities and investment matters for the 401(a) Plan, including the continual review and analysis of investment managers.
-It also allows for the use of external investment consultants to provide various investment-related services, including assistance with the analysis of investment managers.
+It also allows for the use of external investment consultants to provide various investment-related services, including assistance with the analysis and ongoing due diligence of investment managers.

-The purpose of this Policy is to provide the Board with an enhanced communication tool to keep the Board and the Defined Contribution Committee informed of investment managers that warrant additional monitoring by the Investment Office and external consultant.
+The purpose of this Policy is to provide the Board with an enhanced communication tool to keep the Board and the Investment Committee informed of investment managers that warrant additional monitoring by the Investment Office and external consultant.

-A Defined Contribution Plan Investment Manager Evaluation List ("Evaluation List") was developed to clearly communicate which investment managers have been identified as experiencing quantitative or qualitative pattern changes worthy of greater review by the Investment Office and its external investment consultant.
-Although a quantitative analysis is clearly important, it is not a best practice to rely exclusively on such data when evaluating investment managers due to the imperfect nature of many indices used as portfolio benchmarks.
-In addition, the placement of an investment manager on the Evaluation List does not automatically serve as evidence of a problem with the investment manager.
-This can only be determined after the Investment Office and external investment consultant conduct a further review.
+A Defined Contribution Plan Investment Manager Evaluation List ("Evaluation List") was developed to clearly communicate which investment managers have been identified as experiencing quantitative and/or qualitative issues worthy of greater review by the Investment Office and its external investment consultant.
+Although a quantitative analysis is clearly important, qualitative analysis is also important when analyzing and evaluating investment managers.
+The appearance of material issues will only be determined after the Investment Office and external investment consultant conduct a further review.